 - Significant water use savings are achieved with drip irrigation, high uniformity nozzles, planting materials and water use zones.

-- Trees, shrubs and other planted materials selected are native to the area and require low water volume to maintain. (planted over 800 trees on golf course)
+- Trees, shrubs and other planted materials selected are native to the area and require low water volume to maintain.

 - Detained run-off into pond use for irrigation at hotel and surrounding Ballantyne Corporate Park.